ORLANDO, Fla. – Generators are a great resource to have in the aftermath of a hurricane, as long as they’re used correctly.

 Many generator owners worry about their costly investment being stolen.
 Herbert had a few tips on keeping your generator safely placed while minimizing the chances of it being stolen.

-Placing it inside your porch or garage is not the solution, according to Herbert.
-You're only putting yourself and others at risk, he said.
+Placing it inside your porch or garage is not the solution, according to Herbert, because you’re only putting yourself and others at risk.
 Life is more valuable than a machine.
 Remember: The machine can be replaced.

 Before using your generator